whusterj/home-sensors/README.md

 You can now switch Python virtual environments using the `workon` command and create new environments with the `mkvirtualenv` command.

+Create a virtual env called 'wireless' using the system Python 3:

+    mkvirtualenv wireless --python python3

+And install the Python dependencies inside of it:

+    python -m pip install -r requirements.txt

 Now you should be able to run the Python receiver: